 Red bumps on your legs may be caused by allergies, insect bites, skin conditions, or a more serious underlying condition.
-On darker skin, bumps may not appear red and may be harder to see.
+On dark skin tones, bumps may appear violet or gray and be harder to see.

-In most instances, there’s no need to panic if you see red bumps on your legs, but red bumps can be itchy and annoying.
+In most instances, there’s no need to panic if you see red bumps on your legs.
+While they may be itchy and annoying, they are typically not a cause for concern.

 The chart below summarizes some of the most common causes of red bumps on your legs.